 The Myth of The Wet and The Dry

-High season has well and truly kicked in this month, coinciding with the start of the dry period.
-We recently did a tour where the guide, having recited the same old script too many times, told our group how Cambodia has two seasons, the wet and the dry, and the wet had ended and the dry started.
+High season has well and truly kicked in.
+It begins in December, coinciding with the start of the dry period.
+We recently did a tour where the guide, having recited the same old script far too many times, told our group how Cambodia has two seasons, the wet and the dry, and the wet had ended and the dry started.
 Tuk tuk drivers will tell you the same.

-The reality is more complex.
-The free Siem Reap Angkor Visitors Guide by Canby Publications goes some way in better explaining the nuances, identifying four seasons: December-February, cool and dry; March-May, hot and dry; June-August hot and rain; and September-November, cool and diminishing rain.
+The reality is complex.
+The free Siem Reap Angkor Visitors Guide by Canby Publications goes some way in better explaining the nuances, identifying four seasons: December-February, cool and dry; March-May, hot and dry; June-August hot and rainy; and September-November, cool and diminishing rain.

-According to data gathered at the Siem Reap weather station at the Angkor International Airport.
-In Siem Reap, the the wettest month this year was September, when it rained for 77% of the month, and after that October, then July, and then August.
-There was very little rain in May, although there were more thunderstorms than other months, and the rain diminished in late June-early July, and there was also brief lulls for a bit in August and early September.
+According to data gathered at the Siem Reap weather station at the Angkor International Airport, in Siem Reap the the wettest month in 2013 was September, when it rained for 77% of the month, and after that October, then July, and then August.
+There was very little rain in May, although there were more thunderstorms than other months, and the rain diminished in late June-early July, and there was also brief lulls for periods in August and early September.

 Northern Australia’s Six Seasons

-Our experience in Cambodia this year was a little different, the weather patterns reminding me of those in the monsoonal north of Australia, which has the same tropical savanna climate and six seasons identified by Australia’s northern indigenous peoples, who have been observing weather patterns for 50,000 years.
+Our experience in Cambodia this year reminded me of the weather patterns of the monsoonal north of Australia, which has a similar tropical savanna climate and six main seasons and two transitional mini-seasons as identified by Australia’s northern indigenous peoples, who have been observing weather patterns for 50,000 years.

-There, Dhululdur is the pre-wet season from October to November; Barra’mirri, the growth season, December to January; Mayaltha, the lush flowering season, February to March; Midawarr, from March to April, the fruiting season, which includes Ngathangamakulingamirri, the two-week harvest season in April; Dharratharramirri, from May to July, the early dry season; and Rarrandharr, from August to October, the main dry season; while the period known as Burrugumirri, from July to August, is identified as the time when sharks and stingrays give birth.
+There, Dhululdur is the pre-wet season from October to November; Barra’mirri is the growth season, December to January; Mayaltha, the lush flowering season, February to March; Midawarr, from March to April, the fruiting season, which includes Ngathangamakulingamirri, the two-week harvest season in April; Dharratharramirri, from May to July, the early dry season; and Rarrandharr, from August to October, the main dry season; while the period known as Burrugumirri, from July to August, is identified as the time when marine life such as sharks and stingrays give birth.

-Because there are so many indigenous tribes in Australia, including across northern Australia, living in different areas with different climates, and different languages and dialects, there are also different seasonal calendars.
+Having said that, because there are so many indigenous tribes in Australia, especially across northern Australia, who are living in different areas with different micro-climates, along with different languages and dialects, there are also different seasonal calendars.

-In the Northern Territory’s Katherine region, for instance, the Jawoyn people identify the seasons in their area slightly differently: Jiorrk, from January to February is the main part of the wet; Bungarung, from March through to mid-April is when the last of the rains fall; Jungalk, from mid-April through May is the early hot dry; Malaparr from June to August is the cooler middle-dry time when burning takes place; Worrwopmi in September and October is the hot and sticky early build-up; while Wakaringding in November and December is the build-up, marked by brooding thunderstorms, when the first rains fall.
+In the Northern Territory’s Katherine region, for instance, the Jawoyn people identify the seasons in their area slightly differently: Jiorrk, from January to February is the main part of the wet; Bungarung, from March through to mid-April is when the last of the rains fall; Jungalk, from mid-April through May is the early hot dry; Malaparr from June to August is the cooler middle-dry time when burning of the land takes place (a preventative measure against bushfires); Worrwopmi in September and October is the hot and sticky early build-up; while Wakaringding in November and December is the build-up, marked by brooding thunderstorms, when the first rains fall.

 If you’re interested in learning more, see this piece on The Lost Seasons on the ABC site and the Indigenous Weather Knowledge project on Australia’s Bureau of Meteorology site.
 There’s more insight here too on Climate in Aboriginal Australia.

-While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern, indigenous Australians’ more nuanced understanding of the seasons more closely reflected our experience this year.
+While the months when different weather cycles occur obviously differ between Australia and Cambodia, Australia being in the southern hemisphere and Cambodia in the northern hemisphere, indigenous Australians’ more nuanced understanding of the seasons more closely reflected our experience this year.

 The Only Constant is Inconsistency and Unpredictability

-If there was one constant here in Siem Reap, Battambang and Phnom Penh it was the continual change and the unpredictability of the weather.
+If there was one constant here in Siem Reap, and in Battambang and Phnom Penh where we also spent a lot of time this year, it was the continual change and the unpredictability of the weather.
 As a photographer, Terence is constantly checking weather websites so we know when to schedule activities and photo shoots.
 Never has he spent so much time looking at storm patterns and never have I made and changed plans as much as I have during the last six months.

-What surprised us most was how quickly the weather could shift and wouldn’t settle in.
-There were days where it would rain like mad for half an hour then the clouds would pass and the sun would come out and it would be a gorgeous afternoon.
-In some cases it could be raining in one part of the city and in another the sun would be out.
+What surprised us most was how quickly the weather could shift and wouldn’t settle in as we’d envisaged it might.
+There were days where it would rain like mad for half an hour then the clouds would pass and the sun would come out and a gorgeous afternoon would unfurl.
+In some cases it could be raining heavily in one part of the city and in another the sun would be blazing.

-I’m not sure which days I liked more, when we woke to grey skies and heavy rain and had to walk in ankle deep water just to get to breakfast, only to be pleasantly surprised when it cleared in the afternoon to reveal a perfect blue sky and swimming pool weather.
-Or those late afternoons when we would watch from our balcony as slate-grey clouds dramatically rolled in, quickly blackening the sky.
+I’m not sure which days I liked more, when we woke to grey skies and heavy rain and had to walk in ankle deep water to get anywhere, only to be pleasantly surprised when it cleared in the afternoon to reveal a perfect blue sky, a clarity of light that reminded me of early spring in Sydney, and swimming pool weather.
+Or those late afternoons when we would watch in amazement from our balcony as slate-grey clouds dramatically rolled in, quickly blackening the sky.

 The Downside of Visiting Cambodia in Monsoon

 For travellers, the unpredictability of the wet season means that it’s a gamble to visit during monsoon.
-If you’re on a tight schedule and have just a few days in Siem Reap then you’re going to be very disappointed if it rains the entire time.
+If you’re on a tight schedule and have just a few days in Siem Reap then you’re going to be very disappointed if it rains the entire time, ruining your temple plans, despite there being a lot of engaging indoor things to do.

 The rain makes the temples very slippery and sometimes there is so much water around, some may not be accessible at all.
-At times you won’t be able to avoid being ankle- or even knee-deep in water.
-Each night you’ll be scrapping mud off your shoes and wiping splatters from your clothes.
+At times there is no way to avoid being ankle- or even knee-deep in water so leave your best walking shoes or hiking boots at home.
+Each night you’ll be scraping mud off your soles and wiping splatters from your clothes.

 Then there are the floods.
-Heavy rain that started in the third week of September and continued throughout October and November this year – not receding until the end of November – caused flooding in 20 provinces.
+Heavy rain that started in Cambodia in the third week of September and continued throughout October and November this year – not receding until the end of that month – caused flooding in 21 provinces.
 The floods affected 1.7 million people, resulting in around 150,000 people being evacuated and almost 200 deaths.
-Details here.
+You can read about that here.

-Most of Cambodia’s cities are set on rivers, and when the waters rise so high they inevitably flood the streets, forcing tourists to stay in their hotels or leave town.
-The flooding can be so bad in places that roads are cut off completely, requiring detours that could add hours to a trip or, if you visit remote temples, stranding you completely.
+Most of Cambodia’s cities are set on rivers, and when the water peaks they inevitably flood the streets, forcing tourists to stay in their hotels or leave town.
+The flooding can be so bad in places that roads are cut off completely, requiring detours that could add many hours to a trip or, if you visit remote temples, stranding you completely.

 Monsoon Best for Budget Travellers and Photographers

-If you’re a budget traveller or a slow traveller with no fixed schedule and all the time in the world, the wet season is actually a wonderful time to visit.
-We absolutely loved it.
+If you’re a budget traveller or a slow traveller, however, with no fixed schedule and all the time in the world, the wet season is a wonderful time to visit.
+We absolutely love it.

-There is water everywhere, the moats and pools prettily reflecting the temples, while the water on the stones enhances their colours and makes the intricate details on decorative carvings stand out.
+There is water everywhere, moats and pools prettily reflecting the temples, while the water on the sandstone and laterite bricks enhances their colours, making the most intricate details on decorative carvings stand out.
 The lime coloured moss and lichen that dapple the temples is also more pronounced.

 In practical terms, accommodation is plentiful and rates as low as they’ll get.
-You can get five-star hotel rooms for the price of a four-star.
+You can get five-star hotel rooms for the price of a four- or even three-star, a three-star can come close to high season one-star prices.
 We spent two months while we searched for an apartment at a lovely mid-range hotel for which I was able to negotiate budget rates.
-There were some days when there were no other guests and we had the property to ourselves.
+There were some days when there were no other guests and we had the property entirely to ourselves.

-The restaurants are empty and the towns quiet, especially Siem Reap, which can get uncomfortably busy during high season.
-Best of all, there are no crowds at Angkor Wat during the dampest months, and we often found ourselves alone at temples.
+The restaurants are empty and the streets are quiet, especially in Siem Reap, which can get uncomfortably busy during high season.
+Best of all, there are no crowds at Angkor Wat during the dampest months while we often found ourselves alone at many other temples.
 Bliss.

-- Use Weather Underground – Terence found it to be by far the most accurate weather site of all, and he used many sites throughout the season, continually comparing them on a daily basis.
+- Use Weather Underground – for checking 10-day forecasts and how weather will change throughout the day we’ve found this site to be the most accurate weather site, and Terence used many websites throughout the season, continually comparing them on a daily basis so he could plan his photo shoots.

-- Be prepared – bring quality walking shoes with good grip so you don’t slip when exploring the temples.
-A quality wet weather jacket might be too hot, but you can buy cheap light ponchos ($1-2) and more durable ones ($10) at markets, along with cheap hats and umbrellas.
+- Be prepared – bring quality walking shoes with good grip so you don’t slip when exploring the temples; leave the white runners at home, as they’ll be brown by the time you leave.
+A quality wet weather jacket will get used but you might find it too steamy; you can buy cheap light ponchos ($1-2) and more durable ones ($10) at markets, along with cheap hats and umbrellas.
 Zip-lock bags, sold in supermarkets here, will keep tickets, money, phones, and cameras dry.

 - Book last minute – there’s no need to book flights and hotels well ahead of time.
 There are plenty of hotels and we were continually booking accommodation at the last minute and finding some fabulous deals.

 - Book local – there’s no need to book tours from home before you travel during wet season.
 Book when you arrive and use local tour companies so you can be sure the money is staying in the community.
-Visit the travel company’s office so you can discuss options and whether it’s perhaps possible to change dates if it rains.
+Visit the travel company’s office so you can discuss options and whether it’s going to be possible to change a tour date at the last minute if it rains.

-Have you been in Cambodia, Vietnam, Laos, Thailand, or other parts of South East Asia during monsoon?
+Have you been in Cambodia or other parts of South East Asia during monsoon?
 Would you return during the wet season?
-We’d love you to share your experiences and tips with us.
+We’d love to hear about your experiences and any tips you have.